 List of Bad Habits to Avoid

 Being successful isn’t easy.
 If it were, everyone would be, and we would have fewer problems in today’s society.
 I believe most people can be successful if they want to be.
-They just don’t always make the right decisions.
+They don’t always make the right decisions.
 I’ve compiled a list of bad habits that people should avoid if they want to be successful.

-Bad Habits to Avoid
+List of Bad Habits

-Watching too much TV
+Watching Too Much TV

 Watching too much TV will keep you on your couch.
 To succeed, you must minimize the amount of TV you watch.
 How could you be productive if you watch TV every hour at home?
 You can’t be.
 By turning the TV off, you will become more focused and be able to think clearly.
 There are a lot of people who love TV.
 They let it control their life.
-They are wasting countless hours watching reality television and then wonder why they are stuck in life.
+They waste countless hours watching reality television and then wonder why they are stuck in life.
 Don’t become that person.
 Change your daily routine and stop watching too much TV.

 Procrastination

 Next up on the list of bad habits is procrastination.
 To be honest, I have to fight from time to time.
 When you procrastinate, you put stuff off to do it later, but most times, you don’t do it.
 A lot of people procrastinate and don’t try to change.
-If you don’t try to change, you will be doing nothing forever.
+If you don’t try to change, you will do nothing forever.
 It took some time, but I broke this habit.
 I don’t procrastinate as much as I used to.
 I get most of the things I must do in a timely matter.
-When you’re busy, you just can’t afford to procrastinate.
+When you’re busy, you can’t afford to procrastinate.

 You can’t always be available.
-I mean that being available is answering every phone call, text, IM, tweet, or Facebook notification.
-You must turn those things on silent or off from time to time to be successful.
+Being available means answering every phone call, text, IM, tweet, or Facebook notification.
+It would be best to turn those things on silent or off occasionally to be successful.
 For example, how could you write an excellent blog post if you’re constantly paying attention to your phone?
 It’s damn near impossible.
 Initially, it may be a struggle, but you must start worrying about yourself.

-No discipline
+No Discipline

 Blaming Others